Last Updated on July 19, 2021 by Rat Race Running

 The idea is as soon as your payslip arrives, put a portion (usually about 10 to 20%) of your income into your savings/investment fund.

-Because if you don’t, you will just ask yourself why you are unable to save anything even though you earn a significant amount.
+Because if you don’t, you will ask yourself why you cannot save anything even though you earn a significant amount.

 Paying yourself first will allow you to budget because you have to admit, our expenses are unlimited.